Books by Masons

 One of the most hilarious claims we see from time to time is that Masons have their own 'publishing houses' where secret books are printed only for Masons.
 Let's examine that claim, shall we?

-Here's a quote from one of our favorite hysterics, 'Director' David Bay of his self-created Cutting Edge Ministries (which contends that the US government is controlling our weather):
+Here's a quote from one of our favorite hysterics, 'Director' David Bay of his self-created Cutting Edge Ministries (which contends that the US government is controlling our weather and which really seems to be far more about selling stuff than anything else):

 "For so very many years, Freemasonry has been one of the most secret of the secret societies.
 While it had its own publishing press, its books were never sold to anyone who was not a Freemason.
 Freemasonry held its teachings very secret within its members, and each member took oaths whereby he swore to never, ever divulge the teachings which he was about to receive."